 MAT courses, developed in conjunction with school districts, feature the latest theory in pedagogy and help you apply what you're learning right away on the job.

 Every course in the MAT program includes field experience components in which you'll develop and practice your knowledge, skills, and dispositions for working effectively with diverse learners.
-This experience culminates in a full-time, on-site teaching internship of at least 80 in-school days (approximately 18 calendar weeks), which you complete under the supervision of a mentor teacher who is certified in your content area.
+This experience culminates in a full-time, on-site teaching internship of at least 80 in-school days (approximately 18 calendar weeks), which you complete under the supervision of a mentor teacher who is certified in your content area and a university supervisor.

 You will be responsible for following procedures for arranging field experiences and classroom observations within the school district of your choice.
 While UMGC is able to provide support and assistance in securing field placements, we cannot guarantee that all school districts will grant MAT students permission to enter the classroom.
 Also, states and local school districts have varying regulations and policies regarding field experiences and student teaching.
 We recommend you familiarize yourself with the student teaching requirements for your state and locality.